 9: I John, who also am your brother, and companion in tribulation, and in the kingdom and patience of Jesus Christ, was in the isle that is called Patmos, for the word of God, and for the testimony of Jesus Christ.
 10: I was in the Spirit on the Lord's day, and heard behind me a great voice, as of a trumpet, 11: Saying, I am Alpha and Omega, the first and the last: and, What thou seest, write in a book, and send it unto the seven churches which are in Asia; unto Ephesus, and unto Smyrna, and unto Pergamos, and unto Thyatira, and unto Sardis, and unto Philadelphia, and unto Laodicea.
 12: And I turned to see the voice that spake with me.
 And being turned, I saw seven golden candlesticks; 13: And in the midst of the seven candlesticks one like unto the Son of man, clothed with a garment down to the foot, and girt about the paps with a golden girdle.
 14: His head and his hairs were white like wool, as white as snow; and his eyes were as a flame of fire; 15: And his feet like unto fine brass, as if they burned in a furnace; and his voice as the sound of many waters.
 16: And he had in his right hand seven stars: and out of his mouth went a sharp twoedged sword: and his countenance was as the sun shineth in his strength.
 17: And when I saw him, I fell at his feet as dead.
 And he laid his right hand upon me, saying unto me, Fear not; I am the first and the last: 18: I am he that liveth, and was dead; and, behold, I am alive for evermore, Amen; and have the keys of hell and of death.
 19: Write the things which thou hast seen, and the things which are, and the things which shall be hereafter; 20: The mystery of the seven stars which thou sawest in my right hand, and the seven golden candlesticks.
 The seven stars are the angels of the seven churches: and the seven candlesticks which thou sawest are the seven churches.

 The Apostle John is banished for his faith; however Christ gives him this great vision, the greatest vision of Scripture.
 He takes John into the future to see the whole course of ‘The Day of the LORD’.
 He sees heaven and into the future to see the fulfilment of all Gods promises to Israel.
 He sees Christ exalted in Glory; He sees the career of the tribulation and the Kingdom itself and he sees beyond that to the New Jerusalem and the Eternal state.
 In the beginning he blesses those who read it and in the last chapter he curses any that would tamper with it.
 The book of Revelation is addressed to the Servants of the LORD.
 (This is in contrast to the Church who are not servants but sons.
 Gal 4v7) This is effectively a letter from John the Apostles to the Seven Jewish Synagogues of Asia.
 These will be representative of ‘The Servants of the Lord’ in ‘The Day of the LORD’.
 They are seven Jewish assemblies.
 The word ekleslia is Assembly, and it means a gathering of people out of a larger group.
 It is used of ‘the church which is his body’ but here it is Israel called out of the nations.
 The word church is used 75 times of the Children of Israel in the Septuagint.
 The first thing John has to say is a description of Christ in glory.
 The letter is clearly Prophetic and Jewish in focus.
 John’s description of the second coming is the Coming of Christ to earth for Israel.
-After the vision of Christ John is directly commissioned to write this letter to the seven Jewish Churches – He is to write first the things which thou hast seen, and secondly the things which are, and thirdly the things which shall be hereafter.
+After the vision of Christ John is directly commissioned to write this letter to the seven Jewish Synagogues – He is to write first the things which thou hast seen, and secondly the things which are, and thirdly the things which shall be hereafter.
 So John has a simple plan for his letter.
 It will be a revelation of Christ in Glory (The things which he has seen.)
 It will be a special message to the seven Jewish assemblies (the things which are now.
 Johns vision begins with these assemblies and goes on steadily to the end of time) And lastly it will be a description of the things which will follow hereafter.
-(These are all events that occur after the church age has come to an end)
+(The events that occur after the church age has come to an end)